 China’s Current Space Launch Capabilities

 The immense technical expertise and financial resources needed to develop rockets powerful enough to successfully deliver payloads into orbit precludes most countries from developing indigenous launch capabilities.
 This leaves the vast majority of countries reliant on foreign launch vehicles for their missions in space.
 Even the United States relies on foreign-built rockets for launching some of its payloads.
 China, however, bucks this trend.
-Over 96 percent of the Chinese satellites currently in orbit were launched aboard Chinese-made rockets.
+Nearly all Chinese satellites currently in orbit were launched aboard Chinese-made rockets.

 Long March rockets have carried out almost all Chinese space launches.
-Through October 2019, the Long March series has completed 299 successful launches, and experienced 7 partial failures and 9 failures.
-This gives the series a success rate of 94.4 percent,6 which compares closely with key launch vehicles of other countries.
+Through 2019, the Long March series completed 307 successful launches,, and experienced 7 partial failures and 9 failures.
+This gives the series a success rate of 95 percent,7 which compares closely with key launch vehicles of other countries.
 The Delta series, which currently operates as an integral component of US military efforts in space, has a 95.5 percent success rate.
 Russia’s Soyuz rocket family has completed more launches than any other rocket series in history and enjoys a success rate of 97.2 percent.

 |Success Rates of Key Rocket Series|